 One focus of the collection is the history of the United States Army in the West.
 Biographies profile generals George Custer, George Crook, and Nelson Miles, and lesser known, but equally important, figures like Wesley Merritt and Ranald MacKenzie.
 Some books study the cavalry and infantry units staffed by African Americans known as “Buffalo Soldiers.”
 Histories of western forts and studies of military equipment and tactics will inform students who want to learn from the army’s successes and failures in the West.
 Other titles deal with the struggles of Native Americans to retain their culture and identity.
 The collection includes biographies of Red Cloud, Crazy Horse, Sitting Bull, Victorio, Geronimo, and Cochise.

-Books from this collection include, by subject:
+Books from this collection include: